 Check out Mother Earth's artistic side!
 Our annual Copper and Fire event celebrates artists from all over BC that use mined materials "of the earth" including metalworkers, painters, jewellers and sculptors.
-Join us from 10 to 3 on Sunday September 17th to celebrate the arts and observe talented artists showcase and demonstrate their craft.
-Enjoy activities, hands-on workshops, and live music from Carolyn Grass and Friends!
+Join us from 10 to 3 on Saturday September 15th to celebrate the arts and observe talented artists showcase and demonstrate their craft.

 Byron Anderson: Wire Trees

 Inspired by a deep love of trees this self-taught artist began developing his signature style over 24 years ago.
 Creating art the way things used to be made: by hand with manual tools, recycled materials, and creativity.

 Sarah Groves: Metalsmith/Jeweller

 Her original designs are forged (hammered), fabricated or cast using the lost-wax process and often incorporate a variety of textures and references to natural objects.
 These designs showcase natural materials like copper, silver, gold, pearls and natural gemstones.